 By Adam Pick on September 25, 2018

-It’s not every day I get a chance to see a “Chief” of cardiac surgery operate.
-So… When Dr. Allan Stewart invited me into his operating room to observe a mitral valve repair and Maze procedure for atrial fibrillation, I immediately booked a flight and hopped on a plane to Miami Cardiac & Vascular Institute.
+It’s not every day I get a chance to see a world-renowned cardiac surgery operate.
+So… When Dr. Allan Stewart at HCA Healthcare East Florida invited me into his operating room to observe a mitral valve repair and Maze procedure for atrial fibrillation, I immediately booked a flight and hopped on a plane to Miami.
 As you can see below, this educational experience was extraordinary!

 On behalf of our community, I need to extend a mighty “Thank You!” to Dr. Allan Stewart for his relentless support of our patients, their families and friends.
-I also need to thank the entire team at Miami Cardiac & Vascular Institute.
-That means you Christine, Lindsay, Siadmy, Kelly, Tiffany, Valeska, Tim, Tatiana and, of course, Debbie!
 It was so wonderful to see you transform this patient’s heart and life!!!